lsbFlying/resy/README.md

   function btnClick() {
     /**
-     * A: setState and a single direct update are asynchronous,
+     * setState and a single direct update are asynchronous,
      * the callback function of setState can obtain the latest data.
+     *
-     * setState uses objects as the data update method to have more robust coding capabilities.
+     * setState use objects as the data update method to have more robust coding capabilities.
      * The update method of function input parameters makes setState more robust.
-     *
-     * B: Resy has the effect of automatic batch updating.
-     * It can make up for the effect of batch updating of versions below react v18
-     * for promises or setTimeout that cannot be managed by react.
      */
     // @example A
     store.setState({